Benton County communities ready to show support for Det. Paul Newell

 BENTON COUNTY, Ark.
 (KNWA/FOX24) — The public is invited to honor and remember Benton County Sheriff’s Detective Paul Newell, who died in a motorcycle crash over the weekend.

-The memorial ceremony is happening on Wednesday, December 28th at 10:30 a.m. at Cross Church in Rogers.
-The church will be packed with members of the law enforcement community and the public who want to show their respects for Det.
+The memorial ceremony is happening on Wednesday, Dec.
+28 at 10:30 a.m. at Cross Church in Rogers.
+The church will be packed with members of the law enforcement community and the public who want to show their respect for Det.
 Newell and his family.

 “The only thing I could think was, that can’t be right,” said Benton County Justice of the Peace Brian Armas, District 6.